-242. In addition, Sections 4.6, 4.7, 7.1, and 7.5 of the DSP impose conditions to monitor and mitigate the Project's potential impacts on rare and unique natural resources.
-Thus, based on Walleye Wind's mitigation measures combined with the conditions on the DSP, the Project's impact on rare and unique natural resources will not be significant.
+241.242.
+In addition, Sections 4.6, 4.7, 7.1, and 7.5 of the DSP impose conditions to monitor and mitigate the Project's potential impacts on rare and unique natural resources.294 Thus, based on Walleye Wind's mitigation measures combined with the conditions on the DSP and the additional special condition on the Topeka Shiner, the Project's impact on rare and unique natural resources will not be significant.